 Using the above information, determine the appropriate designator for the root partition (or boot partition, if a separate one is used).
 For the following example, it is assumed that the root (or separate boot) partition is sda2.

-Install the GRUB files into /boot/grub:
+Install the GRUB files into /boot/grub and set up the boot track: